-Note: If you want to use this feature with a binary distributed version of MariaDB, even a previous version not containing the last CONNECT version, it is also possible to add it as an OEM module as explained in Appendix B.
+Note: If you want to use this feature with an older distributed version of MariaDB not featuring REST, it is possible to add it as an OEM module as explained in Appendix C.

 Creating Tables using REST

 To do so, specify the HTTP of the web client and eventually the URI of the request in the CREATE TABLE statement.
 For instance, for a query returning JSON data: